 Education keywords add magic to any academic resume or CV curriculum vitae.
-Adding relevant keywords to your school teacher, administrator, or in higher education should be a top priority.
+Adding relevant keywords to your school teacher, administrator, or higher education job search documents should be a priority.

-How do they do this you might ask?
+How do keywords do this, you might ask?

 Well, it all has to do with technology.

 Learn more about how school districts often screen academic resumes through an ATS system.
 ATS stands for Applicant Tracking System.

 When you submit an educational application online, you may think it is delivered to a hiring manager.